jg-digital-media/jgdm_snooker_scorer/readme.md

     + 1 Colour ball available to pot for Each Red Ball. (e.g 15 Red Balls = 15 Colour Balls)

     + `Scenario` 130 points remain on the table.
 Pot Pink (6) - player scores 6 but since 7 is the maximum score with the black, the points remaining reduces by 7.

-    + Each Red Ball potted reduces the number of Snooker balls available and therefore the remaining points available to be scored.
+    + Each Red Ball potted reduces the number of Snooker colour balls available to be potted;  and therefore the remaining points available to be scored.
         + `1` red potted reduces the available points by `1`.
+The player shoots for the next colour.
-        + `2` reds potted reduces the available points by `9` 2 reds removing **1** chance to shoot for a colourball.
+        + `2` reds potted reduces the available points by `9` 2 reds removing **1** chance to shoot for a colour ball.
+The player shoots for the next colour as normal.
-        + `3` reds potted reduces the available points by `17`.
-(3 reds 2 colours bypassed)
+        + `3` reds potted reduces the available points by `10`.
+(3 reds - 1 colour ball bypassed).
+The player shoots for the next colour as normal.
-    + If a player shoots for a colour and misses, they have the preceding 1 point for the red ball potted and the available points is reduced by `7`.
+    + If a player shoots for a colour and misses, they have the preceding 1 point for the red ball potted.
+The next player shoots for a red ball and the available points is reduced by `7`.
         + `Scenario:` 1 Red Ball potted.
 Blue Ball missed.
 Points Remaining: 139 - with 14 Reds and 14 Colours available to pot.
 S
         + `Scenario:` 4 Red Balls.
 3 Colour Balls potted.
 Blue Ball missed -  Points Remaining: 119 - with 11 Reds and 11 Colours available to pot.

 + Play Alternates between shooting for Red and Colour Balls.